Lemuel-Jebas-K-URK23CS1172/My-Repository/README.md

 e-mail:klemuel@karunya.edu.in
 DON'T contact me from 8:30 PM to 7:00 AM

-Caution! use these files in AmogOS. the best sussy OS in the world
+Caution! use these files in AmogOS. the best sussy OS in the world.
+Do not do it in suicide linux.
+It will crash the OS.